Make your money go further when buying photography equipment, by following our camera price buster advice...

 Never buy a DSLR without handling it in a shop first.
 Find one that fits in your hand comfortably and has just the right button placement for your fingers.

-Go online and read reviews from sites such as ours, so that you're sure the camera you're thinking of is the one you needs.
-Also check out user reviews and ask advice from people who actually own the camera and have used it over a period of time.
+Go online and read reviews from photography and tech sites such as ours, or our sister sites, Amateur Photographer and Trusted Reviews, so that you're sure the camera you're thinking of is the one you needs.
+You should also check out user reviews and ask advice from people who actually own the camera and have used it over a period of time.

-Before you buy you may also want to check out our range of other buying advice for camera equipment:
+Before you buy you may also want to consider checking out our range of other buying advice for camera equipment: